KF-Art/Sierra-Dark-Fluxbox/README.md

 If for some reason you want to change the default font, you will need to replace the lines that declares it.
 I initially made this fork with the <a href="https://github.com/sahibjotsaggu/San-Francisco-Pro-Fonts">San Francisco Pro Fonts</a> but I can't include them by legal reasons, so I will use them for this example.

-    sed -i 's/Roboto/"SF Pro Display"/g' $HOME/.fluxbox/style/Sierra-Dark/theme.cfg
+    sed -i 's/Roboto/SF Pro Display/g' $HOME/.fluxbox/styles/Sierra-Dark/theme.cfg

 This can be applied for whatever font you want.
+After the change, restart the window manager.

 <H1>Why not upload this to Pling/OpenDesktop?</H1>